-Understanding the requirements of antitrust and unfair competition laws of the various jurisdictions where we do business can be difficult, and you are urged to seek assistance from your supervisor or any compliance officer designated by the Company (the "Compliance Officer") whenever you have a question relating to these laws.
-Absent designation by the Board of Directors (the "Board") (or the Nominating and Corporate Governance Committee of the Board) of another officer as the Compliance Officer, the Chief Executive Officer of the Company shall be the Compliance Officer.
+Antitrust laws impose severe penalties for certain types of violations, including criminal penalties and potential fines and damages of millions of dollars, which may be tripled under certain circumstances.
+Understanding the requirements of antitrust and unfair competition laws of the various jurisdictions where we do business can be difficult, and you are urged to seek assistance from your supervisor or the Compliance Officer whenever you have a question relating to these laws.